JacquiManzi/jacqui_manzi_elixir_conf_breaking_into_nerves/README.md

-# Jacqui Manzi Elixir Conf 2019 - Breaking Into Nerves (AKA my fun hack project for a conference talk)
+# Jacqui Manzi Elixir Conf 2019 - Breaking Into Nerves

 ## What is this even?

+Well, really it's a fun hack project for a conference talk.
+[Link](https://elixirconf.com/2019/speakers/47)

 ## Project Goals